jj5/kickass-crypto/README.md

 ## Bans and restrictions

-Some countries have banned the import or use of strong cryp­togra­phy, such as 256 bit AES.
+Some countries have banned the import or use of strong cryptography, such as 256 bit AES.

 Please be advised that this library does not contain cryptographic functions,